The Flatwoods Monster has not hissed at boys in the little village of Flatwoods, West Virginia, since Sept. 12, 1952.

-A political demagogue, Sen. Joseph McCarthy of Minnesota, had spent the previous two years stoking fears that communists had infiltrated not only the U.S. Department of State, but almost every industry and corner of the nation.
+A political demagogue, Sen. Joseph McCarthy of Wisconsin, had spent the previous two years stoking fears that communists had infiltrated not only the U.S. Department of State, but almost every industry and corner of the nation.

 And communists had killed thousands of American soldiers in Korea by 1952, including four youngsters 21 or younger from Braxton County, West Virginia, who died just months before the Monster landed.
 One of those killed in action, U.S. Marine PFC Lantry R. Frame, age 20, had grown up in Sutton, only six miles from the May boys in Flatwoods.

 Into that fertile American atmosphere of fear and death and demagoguery, LIFE dropped a bombshell headline:

 “The Air Force is now ready to concede that many saucer and fireball sightings still defy explanation,” LIFE’s summary headline said.
 “LIFE offers some scientific evidence that there is a real case for interplanetary saucers.”

 The story, filled with seemingly “credible” accounts, including from eyewitness Air Force pilots, appeared in April 1952—just five months before Ed and Freddie May climbed that hilltop.